 Certain Sub-Funds of the Fund may seek to invest in accordance with generally accepted Shari'a compliant principles.
 Such investment policy may restrict the investable universe of the Investment Manager which may, in turn, inhibit returns.
-Additionally, should an asset be deemed non-compliant, or move from a compliant to a non-compliant status, cleansing of the relevant Sub-Fund's assets may be required.
+Additionally, should an asset be deemed non-compliant, or move from a compliant to a non-compliant status, the Investment Manager will within 30 days sell such non-compliant asset and use its best endeavors to replace the aforementioned asset with new Sharia compliant assets.
+In the case where a capital gain is realized by selling such asset, such capital gain will be purified in accordance with the Sharia Supervisory Board's advice on the appropriate methodology to do so and on the allocation of the purification proceeds among charities.
+Al Noor Training Centre for Persons with Disabilities has been approved by the Shari'a Board and the Board of Directors for purification purposes.
+Al Noor was established in 1984 with the objective of assisting handicapped children with both academic and vocational training.
+Al Noor operates under the supervision of the Ministry of Labour and Social Affairs, consequent to the Ministerial Decree No. 247 dated 22 May 1997, under professional license no. 108439.
 This may dilute returns when compared to a conventional counterpart.